 The soldiers seemed uncaring of this development.
 They stood at attention all around them, a thin line of them forming along the great windows, blocking all escape routes.
 'Can you tunnel through the floor?'
 Dylis signed, concentrating on her rage to keep her racing heart and the blood she could feel rushing in her ears from weakening her resolve.

 The shake of the head Thais gave her in answer nearly broke it.
 Dylis forced herself to take even breaths and went back to glaring at the soldiers' leader.
 Sooner or later someone would say something and it wasn't going to be her.
 Pride went before fall every time, but she couldn't make herself beg for her life.
 Not even with three other lives hanging in the balance.

 'Nikon?' she asked, but there was no time for an answer.
 The crowd had begun to part, letting a well-dressed man make his way down the stairs from the upper floor.

 She recognized his face.
 She would have had to be blind not to.
 The Field Marshal strolled into the library like he owned the place and the rocks it had been built on – which was as close to the truth as someone other than the Emperor could be in that situation – and swept his eyes across the room with a pleased grin on his face.

-Out of the corner of her eye Dylis could see that Aelius was saying something over and over, but the movements of his lips were too small and swift for them to make any sense to her.
-He swayed and grabbed onto the table, his eyes shining with unshed tears.
+Out of the corner of her eye, Dylis could see that Aelius was saying something over and over, but the movements of his lips were too small and swift to make any sense to her.
+He swayed and steadied himself against the table, his eyes shining with unshed tears.